unmeshjoshi/tickloom/README.md

 ## Next Steps

-The current version of TickLoom focuses on providing deterministic primitives, a simulated network, an NIO based network reference implementation, RocksDB based storage backend, and a testkit for building and verifying distributed algorithms.
+The current version of Tickloom focuses on providing deterministic primitives, a simulated network, an NIO based network reference implementation, RocksDB based storage backend, and a testkit for building and verifying distributed algorithms.
 Planned extensions include:

 1. **Jepsen-Style History Checkers**
    - Tools to record and analyze operation histories from test runs.